lambdaclass/lambdaworks/proving-system/stark/stark_docs/src/recap.md

 To show $H$ is a polynomial we are going to use the `FRI` protocol, which we treat as a black box.
 For all we care, a `FRI` proof will verify if what we committed to is indeed a polynomial.
 Thus, the prover will provide a `FRI` commitment to `H`, and if it passes, the verifier will be convinced that the constraints are satisfied.

 There is one catch here though: how does the verifier know that `FRI` was applied to `H` and not any other polynomial?
-For this we need to add an additional step to the proving system.
+For this we need to add an additional step to the protocol.

 ## Consistency check